brendanzab/gl-rs/README.md

 The main difference is that you must call `gl::Gl::load_with` instead of `gl::load_with`, and this functions returns a struct of type `Gl`.
 The OpenGL functions are not static functions but member functions in this `Gl` struct.
+This is important when the GL functions are associated with the current context, as is true on Windows.

 The enumerations and types are still static and available in a similar way as in the global generator.